 Now we know just how childhood trauma can affect us later in life, it’s time to explore why adverse childhood experiences are closely linked to addiction.

 As children, one of our fundamental psychological needs is attachment.
 We attach ourselves to our parents and look to them for almost all of our needs.
 Attachment is the closeness we experience with another person to be looked after.

-Attachment is facilitated by our endorphins.
-When we are close with someone and they do something for us, or we do something for them, the brain releases endorphins.
+Our endorphins facilitate attachment.
+When we are close with someone, do something for us, or do something for them, the brain releases endorphins.
 We feel good.

 As a child, your opportunities for attachment are limited to a small circle of people.
 Usually your parents, close relatives, and family friends.
 This attachment at an early age is crucial for the endorphin systems in the brain to continue to develop.

 Stress and trauma can interrupt the development of these endorphin systems.
 If something happens that breaks an attachment or changes its context, it will also alter how the endorphin system fires.

 Imagine that you’re a young child and suddenly one of your parents starts to behave aggressively with you.
 The endorphin response to that attachment is completely changed.
 Instead, your brain releases cortisol and norepinephrine.